Jump to content

 What is a mobile station?

 Mobility hubs are designated locations where various modes of transportation and mobility services converge—making it as easy as possible to switch between them.
-Depending on the location, you’ll find, for example: buses, trams, bike racks, bike-sharing stations, car-sharing stations, and electric vehicle charging stations.
+Depending on the location, you’ll find, for example: buses, streetcars, bike racks, bike-sharing stations, car-sharing stations, and electric car charging stations.

-Here’s how to spot a mobility hub: The three-meter-tall azure-blue pillar is your landmark.
-It immediately shows you which services are available on-site.
-At every mobility hub, you’ll find a unique QR code on the pillar—scan it to open the Mainzer Mobilität mobility planner with a station overview and direct navigation.
-Mobility stations are intended to establish themselves in Mainz as a visible symbol and brand for promoting climate-friendly mobility.
+Here’s how to recognize a mobility hub: The three-meter-tall azure-blue pillar is your landmark.
+It immediately shows you which options are available on-site.
+At each Mobilstation, you’ll find a unique QR code on the stele—scan it to open the Mainzer Mobilität mobility planner, which provides an overview of the station and direct navigation.
+Mobilstationen are intended to establish themselves in Mainz as a visible symbol and brand for promoting climate-friendly mobility.

 Use of the app